bffdhw/QuantatativeTrading/README.md

 ## How to start

+- Collect your own data and preprocess it to fit the following structure:

 |  | date | time | o | h | l | c |
 | --- | --- | --- | --- | --- | --- | --- |
 | 0 | 2018/12/20 | 08:46:00 | 9640 | 9640 | 9630 | 9630 |